 - Those special shipping policies mean it can be a hassle to return online orders.

-- There are special restrictions for people who live in California, Massachusetts, Washington DC, Illinois, Connecticut, New Jersey and New York.
+- There are special restrictions for people who live in California, Massachusetts, Washington DC, Illinois, Connecticut, New Jersey, Rhode Island and New York.
 Specifics below.

 - If you live in Alaska, Hawaii, or Puerto Rico and want to purchase ammunition online, you may need to use a freight forwarding service due to the logistics of shipping outside the Continental United States.
 Or find a local in-state shipper such as Alaska Ammo.